Chloe (TV series)

-Premise

-A mystery about obsession, deceit, identity, and grief from creator and writer Alice Seabright (director, Sex Education).
-Through her alter-ego, a woman becomes a powerful, transgressive heroine; a popular, well-connected ‘someone’ with a life and lovers that are far more exciting and addictive than the ‘no-one’ she was known as.
-However, the pretense soon obscures and conflates reality, and the woman risks losing herself completely in the game she is playing.

 Plot

 A lonely twentysomething, Becky Green, becomes obsessed with the suicide of her estranged childhood friend Chloe and assumes a new identity as Sasha to engineer a "chance" meeting with Chloe's best friend, Livia, at an art event, followed by another run-in at a yoga class.

 Sasha then infiltrates Chloe's group of close-knit friends.
 She also gains a job outside her genuine work experience through Livia's contacts as she attempts to discover why Chloe died.
 Through her new alter-ego, she leads a life that is far more exciting than her life as Becky.

 A series of flashbacks reveals that Becky had two missed calls from Chloe minutes before her death.
 As Sasha, Becky eventually uncovers the truth of Chloe’s clandestine activities she has hidden from her husband and friends.

-Becky starts an affair with Chloe's widowed husband, Elliot; whereas the rest of the group including Elliot's mother disapproves of their relationship.
-Elliot decides to run for election, Becky and Livia run his campaign along with Elliot's friend Nish.
+Becky starts an affair with Chloe's widowed husband, Elliot; the rest of the group, including Elliot's mother, disapprove of their relationship.
+Elliot decides to run for election.
+Becky and Livia run his campaign along with Elliot's friend Nish.

-Becky carries on the investigation, questioning all the group one by one to find out if Chloe was trying to escape from controlling Elliot, who was forcing her to take medication and completely controlled her finances.
-However on the night of the planned escape, Richard, who was supposed to help her, does not appear.
-Chloe goes to her parents house and her mom informed Elliot about her whereabouts.
-Elliot comes to pick her up, Chloe runs from him and is dead, presumably killed by Elliot.
+Becky carries on the investigation, questioning all the group one by one to find out if Chloe was trying to escape from controlling Elliot, who was forcing her to take medication and maintaining complete control over her finances.
+However, on the night of the planned escape, Richard, who was supposed to help her, does not appear.
+Chloe goes to her parents' house and her mother informs Elliot of her whereabouts.
+Elliot comes to pick her up, Chloe runs from him and dies.
+Becky, upon hearing the account from Chloe's mother, suspects that Eliot may have pushed her.

 Livia exposes Becky and the group abandons her.
-She meets Elliot one last time to record his angry and vicious outburst and posts it on instagram from Chloe's account.
+She meets Elliot one last time to record his angry and vicious outburst and posts it on Instagram from Chloe's account.

-Livia and Becky meet one last time to reconcile and Becky gives Livia her new number and she leaves.
+Livia and Becky meet one last time.
+Becky plays a message from Eliot to Chloe, in which he lies about something Livia said.
+Livia says that Elliot told her that Chloe had criticised her parenting.
+Becky gives Livia her new phone number and she leaves.